spashikanti/SunilP-PowerApps-Image/README.md

 ## 🚀 Installation

-1. **Download** the solution zip from the [Releases](https://github.com/spashikanti/SunilP-PowerApps-Image/releases) page:
+1. **Download** the solution zip from the [Releases](https://github.com/spashikanti/SunilP-PowerApps-Image/releases) page.
-   - Use `SunilP Power Image Solution_managed.zip` for **Production/Test** environments.
-   - Use `SunilP Power Image Solution.zip` for **Development** environments.
 2. Go to **Power Apps → Solutions → Import**.
 3. **Upload** the ZIP file and complete the import.
-4. Inside your Canvas App:
-   **Insert → Get more components → Code → SunilP PowerImage**.
+4. Inside your Canvas App: **Insert → Get more components → Code → PowerImage Ultra-Light**.

 ---

 ## 🔧 How It Works (Power Fx)

-Map your data source fields directly to the component properties in the property pane.

 ```powerapps
 // Example configuration in a Gallery